securitybunker/databunker/README.md

 purposes for which they are processed.*

 Our system can generate you time-limited shareable identity token that you can share with 3rd parties as an identity.
-This identity, can link bacck to the user personal record or user app record or to specific user session.
+This identity, can link back to the user personal record or user app record or to specific user session.

 Optionally, Data Bunker can incorporate partner name in identity so, you track this identity usage.